ShadowOne333/Link-s-Awakening-Redux/README.md

 	- Guardian Acorns and Pieces of Power are quick pickups.
 No more long text interrupting game play.
 	- No more low health beeping.

+* Bugfixes and other features:
+	- Fix wrong warps (Randomizer)
+	- Fix writting wrong room status (Doors in D7/D8 affect doors in D1-D6)  (Randomizer)
+	- Reduce horse heads odds (1/2 chance instead of 1/4)  (Randomizer)
+	- Allow a max of 3 firerod fires
+	- Allow a max of two bombs to be placed
+	- Allow a max of 3 arrows in the air
+	- Reduced the delay between arrow shots
+	- Allow the bridge photo with a follower (Randomizer)
+	- Allow the photographer with Bow Wow saved (Randomizer)
+	- Allow the Bow Wow photo with a follower (Randomizer)
+	- Allow the Richard photo when the castle is opened (Randomizer)
+	- Allow Richard photo without the Slime Key (Randomizer)

 -------------------